 The Simple templates have fixed content for quicker configuration.
 The Advanced templates allow you to customize the bookmark content by changing and adding widgets for a unique design with more detailed information.
 For advanced templates, you must configure each widget in the bookmark layout to set up bookmark content.

 When you select the advanced templates, you can modify the nested widgets and layout or add more widgets from the Insert panel.
-The advanced template supports all widgets.
+The advanced templates support all widgets.
 Each bookmark can have a different content design.
-Each added bookmark copies the content layout from the previous, but you can modify it.
+Each added bookmark copies the content layout from the previously added bookmark, but you can modify it.

 Depending on the template you select, you can configure a variety of settings.
 The following table compares the differences between the available templates, which include Card, List, Gallery, three Slide templates, and two Advanced templates.

 Enable adding bookmark at runtime

 Enable automatically navigating to the map's first bookmark